cosmos72/schemesh/README.md

 For more complex tasks, it seamlessly integrates a full Lisp REPL backed by Chez Scheme.

 Schemesh can be used as:
-* a replacement for traditional interactive Unix shell, as for example bash/zsh/pdksh etc. and an alternative to modern interactive Unix shells, as for example fish/nushell/xonsh etc.
+* a replacement for traditional interactive Unix shell, as for example bash/zsh/pdksh etc.<br/>
+  and an alternative to modern interactive Unix shells, as for example elvish/fish/nushell/xonsh etc.

 * a Unix shell scriptable in Chez Scheme:<br/>
   just execute the command `schemesh PATH-TO-SOME-FILE`